Steffen Hagen

-Steffen Hagen (born 8 March 1986) is a Norwegian footballer who plays as a defender for Eliteserien side Odd.
-With 453 top division appearances, Hagen has made the second-highest number of appearances in Eliteserien.
+Steffen Hagen (born 8 March 1986) is a retired Norwegian footballer who played as a defender, most famously for Odd, where he played over 500 league games.
+With 462 top division appearances, Hagen has made the second-highest number of appearances in Eliteserien.

 He has been capped several times playing for his country at youth international level, including 20 caps for the Norwegian under-21 team, and in January 2012 Hagen made his debut for Norway national football team.

 Club career

 Early career

 Hagen was born in Kristiansand but lived in Madagascar, where his parents were missionaries, for five years.
 He did not start to play organized football before he moved back to Norway as a 15-year-old, and joined the local club Vigør.

 Hagen transferred to the then second tier team Mandalskameratene ahead of the 2004-season.
 A half-year later, he was a first team regular and the 18-year-old became captain when André Herfindal was injured.
 The next season Hagen scored his four first goals for Mandalskameratene, but the team was relegated and Hagen was sold to the Tippeligaen side Odd.